nielsberglund/nielsblogsource/content/posts/2020-12-29-bring-your-own-r--python-runtimes-to-sql-server-extensibility-framework.md

 **Figure 4:** *Python Version*

 The version of Python, as we see in *Figure 4* is 3.7.1.
 For some reason or another, I would like to use 3.7.9.
-So we need to ensure we have Python 3.7.9 [downloaded][6] and installed.
+So we need to ensure we have Python 3.7.9 [downloaded][6] and installed on the SQL Server box.

+**Start edit: following NOTE added 2021-01-09**

+> **NOTE:** When installing Python you need install it with administrator permissions: "Run as administrator".
+The top level Python directory as well as the `.\Scripts` directory needs to be added to the `PATH`.

+**End Edit**

 After you have installed Python install the `pandas` module, as it is not installed by default: `pip install pandas`.